 “All at once … terrible cries were heard.
 To repeat the identical expressions of those who were awakened by these cries, it was a kind of a bellowing, followed by the hoarse utterance of a man who flesh is being torn off. … … [Jeanne] affected the utmost anguish when she reached the spot where Rene lay writhing in fearful agony, and had him at once transported to her apartment.”

-At the time, no one suspected Jeanne.
+At the time, no one suspected Widow Gras or Jeanne Bricourt.
 Everyone believed Rene had been mistaken for someone else and thought he was an innocent victim who suffered an unfortunate crime.
 Jeanne now began to care for Rene and did her duty with affectionate devotion, caring for him night and day.
 He was consumed with gratitude and amazed and appreciative of her devotion.

 Jeanne also made sure to keep his family and friends at a distance.
 Because of this, one of Rene’s friends became suspicious and when he learned she planned to take Rene to Italy, he took action and spoke with the son of the deputy prosecutor.
 The son then confided the friend’s concerns to his father who contacted judicial authorities.
 They decided to review the case, and that got the commissary of police, Gustave Macé, involved.